fx-biocoder/design-patterns/07 - Bridge/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Bridge pattern can be effectively combined with several other design patterns:
+The Bridge pattern can be combined with several other design patterns:

 - Abstract Factory: Can be used to create and configure specific Bridge implementations
 - Adapter: Bridge is designed up-front to let abstractions and implementations vary independently, while Adapter is commonly used with existing code